gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 ![](./images/EXDI10.png)
 ![](./images/EXDI7.png)

-If starting WinDBG with modern UI is not working from command line (i get that in some builds), you can create KernelConnect<some_number>.debugTarget file (for example KernelConnect0213466621.debugTarget) in C:\Users\UserName\AppData\Local\DBG\Targets
+If starting WinDBG with modern UI is not working from command line (i got that in some builds), you can create KernelConnect<some_number>.debugTarget file (for example KernelConnect0213466621.debugTarget) in C:\Users\UserName\AppData\Local\DBG\Targets

 ```xml
 <?xml version="1.0" encoding="utf-8"?>